Thescuba/learning-to-type/README.md

   * [Start Logging](#start-logging)

 # Start Logging
 To start logging your data, run logger.pyw which will actively log your keys.
-To stop logging your keys you can press the `` ` `` key.
+To pause/resume logging, press `esc`.
+To stop logging your keys, press the `end` key.

 ## Install Python and Notebooks
 This repository contains Jupyter Notebooks to follow along with the lectures.
 However, there are several